 What it takes Traveling Solo on Safari

 You have decided to that Traveling Solo on Safari is right for you.
-We have taken many Solo Travelers on a personalized Safari just for them, most of them have been women who have chosen to travel alone to Africa, to Uganda or Rwanda and go on a Solo Safari.
+We have taken many Solo Travelers on a personalized, private Safari just for them, most of them have been women who have chosen to travel alone in Africa, in Uganda or Rwanda and go on a mid-range or upmarket Solo Safari.

-The Reality – Why Traveling Solo on Safari costs more:
+The Reality – You receive Individual Attention but Traveling Solo on Safari costs more:

 When it comes to the cost of a Solo Safari it is not the park entrance fees, the gorilla and Chimpanzee permits, it is the transportation including the fuel.